kyleblee/kyleblee.github.io/_posts/2017-08-02-daily_recipes_my_cli_data_gem.markdown

 Hip hip hooray for completing my first code project!
 It’s also the first time I haven’t been simply writing code to make Learn’s tests pass—though, that’s pretty fun, too.
 This was my first real opportunity to work through the entire process: coming up with an idea, thinking through how it will work, making a plan, and then actually building it out.
 Overall, I’d say it went pretty well!

 So, what did I build?
 Well, when I started thinking about what my big, million dollar idea was going to be, I got kind of hungry (this happens to me a lot).
 So, I’m in my kitchen at home, eating leftovers, when I see a massive 250lb cookbook open on the counter.
-Above that cookbook, in a pair of brown cabinets, the shelves are completely full with other recipe books of similar sizes and with similar headlines.
+Above that cookbook, in a pair of brown cabinets, the shelves are completely full with countless other recipe books of similar sizes, with similar headlines.
 I thought to myself, “Surely there is a less exhausting way to choose a recipe…” And there is, obviously; there are probably over a hundred websites that do this very thing.
 But, I decided to do it myself, in a slightly different and much simpler way.

 Here’s the elevator pitch:
 >“Searching for a recipe can be overwhelming.
 With seemingly hundreds of websites and cookbooks to look through, it can be hard to make a quick decision on what you want to make for a tasty personal, or family, meal.
 To avoid this, people frequently resort to making the same recipes, over and over again—sacrificing spontaneity for convenience.
 It's time for a solution.

 >Welcome to Daily Recipes!
 Your new, handy-dandy CLI application for receiving a short, digestible list of recipes every day.
-At the perfect intersection of simplicity and laziness, Daily Recipes makes it easy to choose from a short menu of dishes (scraped from three popular recipe sites), get more information on any that pique your interest, and even open any of the full recipes in your preferred browser.
+At the perfect intersection of simplicity and laziness, Daily Recipes makes it easy to choose from a concise menu of dishes (scraped from three popular recipe sites), get more information on any that pique your interest, and even open the full recipes in your preferred browser.
 It is simple, easy to use and saves you from having to look through countless sites just to  find one quick recipe.

 > Enjoy, and happy cooking!”

 Like I’ve already admitted, maybe it’s been done before; but I felt like this could be a good / useful tool, and more importantly, it was easy to envision how it would translate to object-oriented Ruby.
-It also provided a challenge that would require multiple layers, which was one of the primary asks for the project.
+It also provided a challenge that would require multiple layers, which was one of the primary asks of the project.

 So, we have the idea… now what’s the plan?